John C. Bravman

 John C. Bravman is an American academic administrator who is currently serving as the 17th president of Bucknell University.
 He came to Bucknell after a 35-year career at Stanford University, where he served as the Freeman-Thornton Vice Provost for Undergraduate Education, Dean of the Freshman and Sophomore College, and Bing Centennial Professor of Materials Science and Engineering.
 He also serves as the chair of the board of directors at Geisinger Health System.

+Career

 Bravman earned a Bachelor of Science, Master of Science, and Ph.D. degree from Stanford University in materials science & engineering.
 At a Stanford undergrad, Bravman became a member of Delta Kappa Epsilon fraternity (Sigma Rho chapter).
 Bravman has received several awards, including the Gores Award for Excellence in Teaching, Stanford University's highest honor for teaching.

-During the earliest months of his presidency, Bravman initiated an in-depth examination of the quality of student life by establishing the Campus Climate Task Force.
+During the earliest months of his presidency, Bravman initiated an examination of the quality of student life by establishing the Campus Climate Task Force.
 This group of faculty, staff, and students was charged with assessment of student views and actions related to personal responsibility and, as appropriate, recommending ways to encourage the most positive university experience for students.

 From 2012 to 2017 Bravman led the largest financing campaign in Bucknell's history and achieved and surpassed the goal of $500 million to benefit the university.